obtusecanadiangoose/macrosynth/README.md

 turns off all active notes (panic button)

 ## Synth options
-editing the envelope or voicing requires the note to be retriggered, but the wave type and filter can be adjusted while the note is being held
+editing the detune or voicing requires the note to be retriggered, but the wave type and filter can be adjusted while the note is being held
 ### 2.0 (Synth page 1)
  - Level
    - volume of the osc, is mapped to the attack level of the envelope